When This Medicine Should Not Be Used

 - This medicine may cause birth defects if either partner is using it during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.

-- Using this medicine may reduce a man's ability to have children, or increase the possibility of birth defects.
+- This medicine may reduce a man's ability to have children, or it may increase the risk of birth defects.
 Talk to your doctor if you would like information on how to store sperm for future use.

 - This medicine may make you bleed, bruise, or get infections more easily.
 Take precautions to prevent illness and injury.
 Wash your hands often.